-A: Through our dealer manager, Moody Securities, LLC, or Moody Securities, we are offering a maximum of \$1,000,000,000 in shares of our common stock to the public, which we refer to as the "primary offering," on a "best efforts" basis at a price based on the estimated NAV per share of our common stock (now our Class A common stock) of \$25.04 as of December 31, 2016.
-We are also offering \$100,000,000 in shares of our common stock pursuant to our distribution reinvestment plan at \$25.04 per share, which is equal to the estimated NAV per share of our Class A common stock as of December 31, 2016, to those stockholders who elect to participate in such plan as described in this prospectus.
+A: Through our dealer manager, Moody Securities, LLC, or Moody Securities, we are offering a maximum of \$1,000,000,000 in shares of our common stock to the public, which we refer to as the "primary offering," on a "best efforts" basis at a price based on the estimated NAV per share of each class of our common stock of \$23.19 as of December 31, 2017.
+We are also offering \$100,000,000 in shares of our common stock pursuant to our distribution reinvestment plan at \$23.19 per share, to those stockholders who elect to participate in such plan as described in this prospectus.
 See "Estimated Value Per Share of Our Common Stock" in Supplement No. 1 hereto.
 We reserve the right to reallocate the shares of common stock we are offering between the primary offering and the distribution reinvestment plan.